 We are a friendly, all-inclusive group of people who share a common passion.
 If military history is your interest, and particularly the American Civil War, then the ACWRT(UK) is the society to join.
 You will receive a very friendly welcome.

 Our banner is from an oil painting by Keith Rocco entitled 'Reverse the Trenches'.
-It was commissioned by the ACWRT(UK) and unveiled at its 50th Anniversary seminar, May 2003.
+It was commissioned by former president of the ACWRT(UK), Peter Lockwood, and unveiled at our 50th Anniversary seminar, May 2003.

 It shows the Confederate assault on Union earthworks during the Battle of Cedar Creek, 19 October 1864.